-Based on SDT, when people feel that their basic needs are satisfied, they experience greater well-being and decrease ill-being, and this relation mediates by motivational self-regulation (Ryan & Deci, 2017).
-Within SDT, motivational self-regulation described in a continuum that spans from amotivation (lack of any motivation and control) and controlled self-regulation (evade from a feeling of pride and guilt, and to avoid from external punishment and request) to autonomous self-regulation (personally value the activity, fully self-endorsed, and act base on interests and preferences).
-Research has shown that need-supportive environments related to the experience of need satisfaction and autonomous self-regulation, contrary, need-thwarting environments related to the experience of need frustration and controlled self-regulation and amotivation.
-Moreover, generally, autonomously regulating behaviors associated with positive outcomes, such as greater performance, persist at activities, and well-being, whereas, controlling behaviors and amotivation associated with less well-being and higher psychological distress

-(e.g., Ntoumanis et al., 2020).
+Based on SDT, when people feel that their basic needs are satisfied, they experience greater well-being and decreased ill-being, and this relation mediates motivational self-regulation (Ryan & Deci, 2017).
+Within SDT, motivational selfregulation is described as a continuum that spans from amotivation (lack of any motivation and control), to controlled self-regulation (evading a feeling of pride and guilt, and avoiding external punishment and requests) to autonomous selfregulation (personally value the activity, fully self-endorsed, and act based on interests and preferences).
+Research has shown that need-supportive environments are related to the experience of need satisfaction and autonomous self-regulation, and on the contrary, need-thwarting environments are related to the experience of need frustration and controlled self-regulation and amotivation.
+Moreover, generally, autonomously regulating behaviors are associated with positive outcomes, such as greater performance, persistence at activities, and well-being, whereas, controlling behaviors and amotivation are associated with less well-being and higher psychological distress (e.g. Ntoumanis et al., 2020).